astreum/whitepaper/README.md

 ### Fusion

-Fusion is the applications platform running on the Astreuos Blockchain.
+Fusion is the applications platform running on the Astreum Blockchain.

 Contracts are applications that run through Transaction Calls on-chain.